shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 The Licensee's Derivative Work may only be published, shared, or made available on the Permitted Platforms.
 Publication on any other platform is not permitted under this license.

 b.
 Attribution to Licensor:
 The Licensee must provide Attribution to the Licensor in each Derivative Work.
-This means either visually displaying the Licensor's designated channel name for Attribution in a clear and prominent manner within the video component of the Licensee's Derivative Work (e.g., in credits, as an on-screen overlay for a reasonable duration, or in a persistent description if the platform allows) OR by audibly stating the Licensor's designated channel name for Attribution clearly within the audio component of the Licensee's Derivative Work (e.g., "Content used from channel **\[Licensor's Designated Channel Name for Attribution\]**"), OR by providing attribution in a manner otherwise reasonable for the medium of the Derivative Work.
+The specific name to be used for Attribution shall be the "[Licensor's Designated Channel Name for Attribution]" or as otherwise specified by the Licensor.

 c.
 Reporting to Licensor:
 After publishing the Licensee's Derivative Work, the Licensee must promptly notify the Licensor of its publication in a reasonable manner.
 This notification must serve to identify the legal party acting as the Licensee.
 If the Licensee is a legal entity (e.g., a corporation or LLC), this notification must include the official name of that entity.
 If the Licensee is an individual, identification by their publicly established channel name or pseudonym shall be deemed sufficient for the purposes of this notification.